 10. I never wear shoes at home or in the yard – unless I’m gardening.
 Nor do I wear heels anymore…ever.

 12. I should wear make-up more often.

 13. The only bone I’ve broken is one in my back – in a fall from a horse when I was a teenager.
 I got straight back on and didn’t know it had been broken until an x-ray years later.
 I rode a lot and fell off a lot in those days.

-14. I have the sort of scoliosis in my back that my chiropractor had only seen in textbooks before.
+14. I have the sort of scoliosis in my back that my chiropractor had only seen in textbooks prior to treating me.

-15. While I manage my back pain with plenty of walking, I’m at the age where I should be losing at least 20kgs to help it out.
+15. While I manage my back pain with plenty of walking, I’m at the age where I should be losing at least 20kgs to help it (and my dodgy ankle) out.